-"Present Tense" or "Past Tense" in Writing Fiction?
-The big question.
-A simple a
+"Present Tense" or "Past Tense" in Fiction?
+The big question with a simple answer.

-In my writing and publishing coaching work over the last few years, I have noticed that there is a growing wave of emerging writers who are choosing to write their fiction in present tense, bucking the tried and true past tense narrative that has so honorably served the storytelling form since the beginning of storytelling.
+In my book coaching work over the last few years I have noticed that there is a growing wave of emerging writers who are choosing to write their fiction in present tense, bucking the tried and true past tense narrative that has so honorably served the storytelling form since the beginning of storytelling.

-Book publishing professionals (and accomplished novelists) recognize that it is much harder to write and sustain a truly dramatic plot line using present tense narration, instead of past tense narration.
-Present tense narrative makes it difficult, sometimes impossible, for a writer to seamlessly integrate the narrator’s PAST with the narrator's Active/PRESENT scenes; thus, the present tense fiction often lacks the sweeping all-inclusive dramatic timeline and overarching interconnected story-lines that are attributes of all bestselling novels.
+Book publishing professionals (and accomplished novelists) recognize that it is much harder to write and sustain a truly dramatic present tense plot line, because present tense narration makes it immensely challenging for the author to seamlessly integrate the narrator’s PAST with the narrator's Active/PRESENT.
+Therefore, present tense first fiction often lacks the sweeping all-inclusive dramatic timeline and the interconnected story-lines that are attributes of all successful fiction.

 Employing “flashback” narration—or using letters or conversations between characters to convey the most exciting historical stories and the protagonist’s most poignant past experiences, can send the narrative into dry and arid flatlands.

 The use of traditional “past tense” narrative in fiction makes it easier for the writer to “connect” the protagonist’s past to what is going on in the protagonist’s present scene and storyline…thus creating the seamless narrative and ever-intensifying dramatic tension that are mandatory attributes of successful fiction.

 No agent or acquisition editor in mainstream publishing will reject a present tense query or submission outright; however, their level of skepticism will be set in high gear.